The Blues Brothers (film): Post-production

 Prospects for a successful release did not look good.
-Aykroyd and Belushi had left SNL at the end of the previous season, reducing their bankability.
+Aykroyd and Belushi had left SNL at the end of the fourth season, reducing their bankability.
 Belushi's fame had taken a further hit after the critical failure of Spielberg's film 1941 at the end of the year.
 One day after the editing was done, Wasserman invited Landis up to his office to speak with Ted Mann, head of the Mann Theatres chain, which dominated film exhibition in the Western United States.
 He told Landis that he would not book the film at any theaters in predominantly white neighborhoods, such as Westwood.
 Not only did Mann not want black patrons going there to see the film, but he also surmised that white viewers were unlikely to see a film featuring older black musical stars.
 Ultimately, the film got less than half the bookings nationwide for its initial release than a typical big-budget studio film of the era, which did not bode well for its box-office success.